Thailand Property Guide for Expats: Everything You Need to

 - Wire transfers from your foreign bank account to a Thai bank account generate an FET automatically

-- Physically bringing cash into Thailand and depositing it can also qualify — but requires proper customs declaration for amounts above $20,000
+- Physically bringing cash into Thailand and depositing it can also qualify, but requires proper customs declaration for amounts above $20,000

-- Each FET must be for the full payment amount it covers (down payment, milestone, final payment — each may need its own FET)
+- Each FET must be for the full payment amount it covers (down payment, milestone, final payment, each may need its own FET)

-- Keep all FETs permanently — you need them to repatriate sale proceeds when you sell
+- Keep all FETs permanently, you need them to repatriate sale proceeds when you sell

-Our experts answer in 2 hours.
+Our experts send a shortlist within 2 hours.
 0% buyer commission.

-Best Areas in Phuket for Expat Buyers
+What Should You Know About Best Areas in Phuket for Expat Buyers?

 Bang Tao & Laguna (Northwest)